microsoft/fhir-loader/scripts/Readme.md

 # FHIR-Bulk Loader Getting Started with Deploy Scripts
 In this document we go over the deploy scripts necessary for installing FHIR Bulk Loader.
-We cover the order of script execution and the steps necessary to get up and running.
+We cover the order of script execution and the steps needed to get up and running.

 ## Errata
 There are no open issues at this time.